Håfa adai! Welcome to Bookmarks & Armchairs!

 “It is through stories that we define our world and discover our place in it.” — LeVar Burton (Actor, Director, TV Host)

 I love to read!
 But I am not the best at remembering the details and takeaways of every book I put down.
 By sharing my thoughts on most of the books I read, I hope to curate a collection of reviews that will help me retain information of the books I finish and possibly help others pick their next book to read.
 Under Fiction Reviews, I share spoiler-free summaries of books from many different genres and subgenres.
-Reviews for works in the Romance bookshelf will be saved for flex weeks.
+Reviews for works in the Romance bookshelf will usually be saved for flex weeks.

 A Fascination with History, the Sciences, and More